SahilAli987/MemeGenerator/README.md

    - View your meme history in the sidebar
    - Organized by today and previous 7 days
    - Click any history item to reload past memes
+   - Delete individual memes with the trash icon
+   - Clear all history with one click
    - Local storage ensures your history persists
+   - Hover interactions for easy management

 4. **Profile & Settings**
    - Access your profile page